cypnk/Bare/README.md

 [peertube https://peertube.mastodon.host/videos/watch/56047136-00eb-4296-afc3-dd213fd6bab0]

-Note: Remember to add the PeerTube instance URL to the content
+Note: Remember to add the PeerTube instance URL to the list of
-security policy in DEFAULT_JCSP
+URLs in FRAME_WHITELIST (one per line)
 ```

 To embed a previously uploaded image file, use markdown syntax: